vtt33/Project-1/README.md

 These five countries combined make up 58.57% of all U.S. imports from 2013-2018.

-3- What country (of the top five) has seen the highest growth in US exports in the last five years? - Lannon Grady
+3- What countries have seen the highest growth in US exports and US imports between 2013 and 2018? - Lannon Grady

-What country (of the top five) has seen the highest growth in US imports in the last five years?
+Instructions: Run US_Trade_Presentation.ipynb jupyter notebook.
+This file will pull Max's CSV data from the local Annual Trade Data folder and build the charts used in our presentation.
+Sources for this code came from previous classes (particularly the Data Visualization module) and also Google searches that produced helpful AI assists at the top of search results.
+Given more time, it would have been fun to dive deeper into the data to see what products were driving outsized +82% growth in imports from Ireland, etc.

 4- Top categories of goods US imports and exports or overall? - Van Tran -Run Project-1/Top Products/Top for Export and Import.ipynb for the analysis